dephell/dephell/docs/cmd-deps-convert.md

     1. [setup.py](https://docs.python.org/3/distutils/setupscript.html) (`setuppy`)
     1. [pyproject.toml build-system requires](https://www.python.org/dev/peps/pep-0518/#build-system-table) (`pyproject`)
     1. Installed packages (`installed`).
 It works like [pip freeze](https://pip.pypa.io/en/stable/reference/pip_freeze/).
 Dephell can only read from this format, of course.
 If you want to install packages, use `install` command.

+## See also

+1. [dephell build](cmd-deps-install) to fast convert dependencies into setup.py, sdist and wheel.
+1. [dephell deps install](cmd-deps-install) to install project dependencies.